-If your benefits are continued, you can keep getting the service until one of the following happens: 1) you withdraw the appeal; 2) 15 calendar days pass after we notify you that we said No to your appeal; or 3) the authorization expires or you receive all of the services that were previously approved.
+If your benefits are continued, you can keep getting the service until one of the following happens: 1) you withdraw the appeal; or 2) 15 calendar days pass after we notify you that we said No to your appeal.

 NOTE: Sometimes your benefits may continue even if we say No to your appeal.
-If the service is covered by Medicaid and you also asked for a State Hearing, you may be able to continue your benefits until the Bureau of State Hearings makes a decision (see Section 5.4 on page 162).
-If the service is covered by both Medicare and Medicaid, your benefits will continue during the Level 2 appeal process (see Section 5.5 on page 164).
+If the service is covered by Medicaid and you ask for a State Hearing, you may be able to continue your benefits until the Bureau of State Hearings makes a decision.
+If the service is covered by both Medicare and Medicaid, your benefits will continue during the Level 2 appeal process.
+For more information, see Section 5.4 on page 157.